duquesara/gamezone_analysis/README.md

 * **Product-level declines were driven by heavy reliance on Direct marketing channels.** All three top products experienced sharp revenue drops, but the impact was most pronounced for the PlayStation, which fell **64%** in Direct channel sales alone, highlighting channel-specific vulnerability.

-* **Underutilized channels present opportunities for growth.** Minimal contribution from email, affiliate, and social media channels indicates untapped potential to diversify revenue streams and mitigate risk.
+* **Underutilized channels present growth opportunities.** Minimal contribution from email, affiliate, and social media channels indicates untapped potential to diversify revenue streams and mitigate risk.

 ![Marketing Channel Analysis](gamezone_chart3.PNG)